artmetla/DejaView/docs/concepts/config.md

 ## PBTX vs binary format

-There are two ways to pass the trace config when using the `perfetto` cmdline client format:
+There are two ways to pass the trace config when using the `dejaview` cmdline client format:

 #### Text format